By Erika Turan, APR

 - A group brainstorm.
 It works.
 You know it does.
 It doesn’t have to be a formal, two-hour endeavor with snacks.
 A quick, 10-minute huddle with a couple of people can infuse enough new energy to get you back on track (and I wouldn’t turn down a snack).

-- A shower.
+- A dating older woman reddit.
 There’s science behind why we have creative thoughts and problem solving in the shower.
 Our brains are relaxed, our bodies release dopamine – a hormone that plays a role in pleasure, thinking and planning – and we let our minds wander.
 There’s even waterproof notepaper that allows you to jot down your ideas, if you’re so inclined.

 - Listen to music.
 The goal here is music that feels relaxing and somehow familiar.
 You don’t need to go with Enya or Mozart if that’s not your jam.
 But you do want to choose something that doesn’t distract, but instead lets your mind explore and unpack.
 If words are distracting, consider this lo-fi beats playlist from Spotify.